This posts describes a mental model I use for thinking about the different attributes of a software system, both its features and its qualities.

 The combination of operations (defined as FRs) and their constraints (defined as NFRs) make up the features of the software system.

-Features – everything above the line – are of concern to the organization that owns the software system and/or the people who use it.
+Features – everything on the top row in the diagram – are of concern to the organization that owns the software system and/or the people who use it.
 Features are defined in a system’s requirements specification, preferably in the form of measurable acceptance criteria.

 A software solution either meets its acceptance criteria or it doesn’t.
 It is either correct or incorrect.